Home BlogIT due diligence checklist: Process and tips explained

 What are the best VDRs for IT due diligence?

-• iDeals.
+• Ideals.
 It’s the best overall provider regarding features, security, and affordability.
 You can enjoy an unlimited preparation period, eight levels of granular access permissions, automated Q&A workflows, and drill-down activity reports.

 • Intralinks.
 Its data room offers an intuitive user experience, one-click file access withdrawal, and Zoom integration.
 VDRPro is fully integrated into Intralinks’ M&A solutions, offering high adaptability.